AbberiorInstruments/mathpresso/README.md

 This is also a transitional version that is available to users that want to use MathPresso and cannot wait for the new MPSL engine, which is a work in progress.

+### Additions by Abberior:

+We added support for complex numbers.
+The compiler can create functions that take and return complex values and calculate them as needed.
+Every Function in Features, that suports complex numbers is available as a real and a complex version, where the Optimizer chooses the correct one.

+We allso added the posibility for named sub-contexts similar to namespaces in c++.

 Features
 --------